Southend 2

 Southend locality

-With a population size of 182,465, Southend is a Unitary Authority with the nearest major seaside resort to London, attracting millions of visitors each year.
-It is famous for the longest pleasure pier in the world (1.5 miles long) as well as its beaches, gardens, yachting, open-air theatre, carnival celebration, and seafront illuminations.
+With a population size of 182,465, Southend is a Unitary Authority and the closest major seaside resort to London, attracting large numbers of visitors each year.

 Measuring impact in Southend to improve outcomes for residents